isc-projects/stork/doc/install.rst

 This registration method does not require any additional approval of the agent's registration request in the web UI.
 If the pasted server token is correct, the agent should be authorized in the UI when the interactive registration completes.
-When this registration method is used, the ``Stork Agent`` is typically installed using a script that downloads the agent packages embedded in the server.
+When this registration method is used, the Stork agent is typically installed using a script that downloads the agent packages embedded in the server.